Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Non-Euclidean Software

 \section{Non-Euclidean Software}

-In this section, we highlight publicly available software libraries that make the methods of this field computationally accessible, organized in Table \ref{table:software}.
+Table \ref{table:software} highlights publicly available software libraries that make the methods of this field computationally accessible.
 Here, we limit our discussion to libraries whose commit history suggests continued development and have a following indicated by at least 50 Github Stars.

-Table \ref{table:software} highlight libraries core to the field.
 As shown by the number of stars and actively developed repositories, packages for topological methods are the most well developed, including important engineering foundations such as CUDA and C++ accelerated network primitives, and large collections of model implementations that continue to be maintained.
 The library ecosystem for geometric learning methods is quickly growing in interest and contributors, extending the packages beyond optimizers over specific manifolds to more general differential geometry tools.
 While the packages for algebra in machine learning are the most nascent, there have been exciting new developments within the past few years in making more specialized packages for accelerating group convolutions and other algebraic operations as the need for more specialized applications have emerged.